The Combat Philosophy of Sen no Rikyū

 The ultimate proof of Rikyū’s absolute purity of heart—and his total freedom from political, imperial ambition—lies in the quiet, remarkable history of his descendants.

-Instead, his children and grandchildren—the lineages that would form the three houses of Sen (San-Senke)—embarked on a path of sublime, quiet restraint.
+His children and grandchildren—the lineages that would form the three houses of Sen (San-Senke)—embarked on a path of sublime, quiet restraint.

 Under the leadership of his son-in-law Shōan and his grandson Sōtan (who lived so simply he was affectionately called “Beggar Sōtan”), the family retreated entirely from the noisy theaters of military politics.
-Facing immense poverty and the ever-present shadow of the state’s suspicion, they did not beg for samurai status or attempt to monetize their grandfather’s fame as an instrument of power.

-Instead, they quietly, and with profound dignity, dedicated their lives to protecting the fragile, rustic software of the tea room.
-They lived in voluntary obscurity, sweeping the mossy paths of the Roji, mending cracked bowls, and serving warm water to those who sought refuge from the world.
+They lived in voluntary obscurity, sweeping the mossy paths of the Roji, mending cracked bowls, and serving tea to those who sought refuge from the world.